mgierschdev/browsingHistory/README.md

 Other ideas to be implemented:
 * Generate a report to see at which times do you often visit more the sites
 * Time spent per website
+* Add the rest of the web-browsers
+* Make it multi-plaform, maybe with [electron](http://electronjs.org)

 #### A pie chart last 7 days visits (Aggregated by url)
 ![Image of Yaktocat](https://user-images.githubusercontent.com/62764972/95521895-b4ec5c00-0998-11eb-9487-afb6a73038ae.png)